South Park, San Francisco: History

 The park was originally constructed in 1855 as the center of an exclusive residential community.
 It was modeled after a square in London, England, as a housing development of seventeen mansions plus townhouses (a total of 58 residences) on a 550-foot oval around a private grassy park.
 It featured the first paved streets and sidewalks in San Francisco.
 A windmill in the center of the park pumped water for the houses.

 On January 2, 1895, during the settlement movement era, the South Park Settlement at Number 15 South Park was established by the San Francisco Settlement Association.
 From the late 19th to the early 20th century, South Park was also the center of one of San Francisco's largest Japanese American communities.
 Sandwiched between the waterfront and the South Pacific Railroad terminus, the area featured Japanese owned and operated hostels, hotels, baths, and shops.
 Many of the structures remain: the Madrid Hotel occupies what once was the Eimoto Hotel at 22 South Park.

 The neighborhood began to lose exclusivity after the construction of Second Street, which made the area accessible to less affluent residents.
 Rich residents moved to the newer Nob Hill neighborhood in the late 19th century, and the city took over the park in 1897.
 It suffered further decline after the San Francisco earthquake of 1906, when most of the homes around the Rincon Hill neighborhood were destroyed.
 The oval park, however, has remained unchanged and is still a central meeting place in the neighborhood.
 After the quake, the neighborhood was rebuilt as warehouses, light manufacturing, nightclubs, and hotels.
 Immigrants from various countries came to the neighborhood, as well as longshoremen, drug addicts, and vagrants.
 The neighborhood began to attract artists and young professionals beginning in the 1970s.

 The area flourished during the dot-com boom of the late 1990s, due to flexible office space at initially low rent.
 It was sometimes described as "ground zero" of the dot com revolution, with many start-up Internet companies based in the area.
 By late 2001, however, many of these companies had closed their doors.
-Yet, as of 2006, in an era for the Internet that some have dubbed Web 2.0, South Park has once again become home to many small Web-related companies.
+But by 2006, in an era for the Internet that some dubbed Web 2.0, South Park once again became home to many small Web-related companies.

-Recently, some neighbors in South Park have expressed opposition to a proposal to put an above-ground stop on the Central Subway at the southwestern end of South Park Street, on Third Street.
-Finally the routing of the line has been decided by the Municipal Transportation Agency, and will be along Fourth Street, one block farther west.
+In 2005, the San Francisco Municipal Transportation Agency proposed to put an above-ground stop on the Central Subway at the southwestern end of South Park Street, on Third Street.
+By 2008, after opposition to the proposal by South Park residents, the routing of the line was moved to Fourth Street, one block to the west.

+In January 2016, South Park was closed temporarily in order to undergo a $2.8 million renovation, which included comprehensive infrastructural and cosmetic upgrades.
+The renovation was completed and the park reopened in March 2017.